Florida Democrat to vote for China select committee

 The select committee, which will be chaired by Rep. Mike Gallagher (R-Wis.), is meant to “investigate and submit policy recommendations on the status of the Chinese Communist Party’s economic, technological, and security progress and its competition with the United States.”
 It has the ability to hold public hearings connected to “any aspect of its investigative functions.”

-The panel will be made up of seven Republicans and five Democrats.
-Speaker Kevin McCarthy (R-Calif.) is tasked with naming the members on the select committee after consultation with House Minority Leader Hakeem Jeffries (D-N.Y.).
+The panel will be made up of nine Republicans and seven Democrats.
+Speaker Kevin McCarthy (R-Calif.) is tasked appointing members to the select committee.

 In an op-ed published by Fox News last month, McCarthy and Gallagher said the Chinese Communist Party is “The greatest threat to the United States.”

-Note: Editor’s note: The select committee will be made up of nine Republicans and seven Democrats.
-A previous version of the story contained incorrect information.